Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Results

 We then fitted all FFDs, both per-mission and combined, following the methodology described in Section \ref{subsection:ffd}.
 The best-fit parameters, the normalised log-likelihood ratios $R$ and the associated values $p$ are reported in Table \ref{table:fits}, while Figure \ref{fig:fits} shows the combined FFDs with the fitted distributions.
-After decomposing complex flares into multiple lower-energy components and correcting for detection biases, the FFDs become steeper, corresponding to an increase in the fitted $\alpha$ index and reflecting a higher inferred frequency of weaker flares.
-This effect is particularly pronounced for CHEOPS, where the corrected FFD rises sharply at low energies because of the strong observational bias against short, low-amplitude events.
-For ED-based FFDs, the $\alpha$ index increases from $\alpha=1.67\pm 0.02$ to $\alpha=1.95\pm 0.03$, and for $E_{\text{bol}}$-based FFDs $\alpha=1.40\pm 0.02$ to $\alpha=1.55\pm 0.02$.
-TESS FFDs show a similar, though less pronounced, steepening: for ED-based FFDs, $\alpha$ increases from $\alpha=1.65\pm 0.01$ to $\alpha=1.69\pm 0.01$, and $E_{\text{bol}}$-based FFDs, $\alpha$ increases from $\alpha=1.51\pm 0.01$ to $\alpha=1.54\pm 0.01$.
-At the high-energy end, TESS FFDs display a drop-off similar to that reported by \cite{Howard_2019}, which may result either from the rarity of very energetic flares or from a physical break in the flare energy distribution.
-For the combined FFDs, the ED-based one increased from $\alpha=1.87\pm 0.002$ to $\alpha=1.91\pm 0.003$, and the $E_{\text{bol}}$-based one from $\alpha=1.47\pm 0.003$ to $\alpha=1.50\pm 0.002$.
+After decomposing complex flares and correcting for detection biases, the FFDs become steeper, corresponding to an increase in the fitted $\alpha$ index and reflecting a higher inferred frequency of weaker flares.
+This effect is strongest for CHEOPS, where the corrected FFD rises sharply at low energies because of the strong observational bias against short, low-amplitude events.
+For ED-based FFDs, the $\alpha$ index increases from $\alpha=1.67\pm 0.02$ to $\alpha=1.95\pm 0.03$, and for $E_{\text{bol}}$-based FFDs from $\alpha=1.45\pm 0.04$ to $\alpha=1.71\pm 0.02$.
+For TESS, the ED-based FFD shows no significant change, with $\alpha$ varying from $1.66\pm 0.01$ to $1.65\pm 0.01$, while the $E_{\text{bol}}$-based FFDs exhibits a modest increase from $1.48\pm 0.01$ to $1.51\pm 0.01$.
+For the combined FFDs, the ED-based distributions steepen from $1.85\pm 0.01$ to $1.90\pm 0.01$, and the $E_{\text{bol}}$-based ones from $1.63\pm 0.01$ to $1.70\pm 0.01$.
+After fitting a truncated power law on the $E_{bol}$-based FFDs, we find that, for the observed sample, the $\alpha$ index changes from $1.30 \pm 0.02$ to $1.78 \pm 0.03$, with a truncation threshold at $t_1 = 4.8 \times 10^{32}$ erg.
+For the corrected sample, the $\alpha$ index increases from $1.66 \pm 0.02$ to $3.39 \pm 0.07$, with a corresponding truncation threshold of $t_2 = 1.8 \times 10^{35}$ erg.